wwgc/ppbook-en/part2/ppconsole/integrate-ppcom.md

 </script>
 ```

-`App Integrate` interface shows above code.
-To integrate PPCom with your website, you need to copy the code and insert it between `<body></body>` tag in the source file(index.html e.g.) of your website.
+`App Integrate` shows above code.
+To integrate `PPCom` with your website, you need to copy the code and insert it between `<body></body>` tag in the source file(index.html e.g.) of your website.
 Like this:

 ```html
 <!DOCTYPE html>